Puzzor/puzzor.github.io/_posts/2019-05-22-Linksys Velop zbtest command injection.md

 ### Vulnerability Details
 CVE-2018-17208

-Since this bug is very easy and there is another researcher has (published)[https://langkjaer.com/velop.html] the anlysis, so I wont analyze it too much.
+Since this bug is very easy and there is another researcher has published](https://langkjaer.com/velop.html) the anlysis, so I wont analyze it too much.

-zbtest.cgi in /cgi-bin/ is a lua script and we took a look into it.
+zbtest.cgi in /cgi-bin/ is a lua script and let's we take a look into it.
 The most interesting part starts from line 480:
 ~~~lua
 -- Here is a some code that can control bulb
 cmd = params["cmd"]